The Portfolio

 Information Literacy and Scholarly Communication

 Run by Humanities & Social Science librarians, this required module provides students with a practical understanding of the nature of professional conversations in their field and how to participate.
-Students will learn to identify and use a variety of information discovery tools and techniques as they explore the most relevant and appropriate sources of information.
+Students will learn to identify and use various information discovery tools and techniques as they explore the most relevant and appropriate sources of information.
 Students will complete a variety of tasks tailored to help develop a research inquiry (questions) and acquire strategies that address a broader worldview and recognize information gaps and new investigative methods.
 Questions might address copyright, open access, public domain, and the economics of information; proper attribution and citation; ethical management, dissemination, and preservation of information.

 NB: Students in first year take both required modules, Grant Writing, followed by Information Literacy & Scholarly Communication.